Surgical Oncology in Nashville

 The field of cancer care is always evolving as cancer research and treatment techniques progress.
 You deserve to feel confident that your surgical oncologist is proficient with the latest in cancer science and treatment technology.

 Your surgeon (known as a surgical oncologist who specifically treats cancer) is your best partner to make sure that you are doing all that is possible to attack the disease.
 Our surgical oncology team of surgeons will want to treat the disease by removing as much of it as possible to allow your team to manage the disease with drug therapies and/or radiation therapy to kill remaining cells and to take steps to avoid a spread of cancer cells or the appearance of new cancer sites.

 You will likely have a team that includes a medical doctor who specializes in cancer, called a medical oncologist.
 This doctor will look at the options for chemotherapy and other drug therapies.
 You will also have a nutritionist whose job it is to make sure that your body stays as strong as possible as you prepare for battle.

 There may be a need for a plastic and reconstructive surgeon to provide options for mitigating invasive cancer removal surgery.
 For example, our plastic surgeons offer immediate breast reconstruction surgery for our breast cancer patients who receive a mastectomy in Nashville, Mt.
 Juliet and Lebanon, TN.

-If you’re looking for a compassionate and skilled surgical oncologist in Tennessee, schedule a consultation at The Surgical Clinic to meet with one of our board-certified surgeons who specialize in diagnosing and treating patients with cancer.
+If you’re looking for a compassionate and skilled general surgeon who specializes in surgical oncology in Tennessee, schedule a consultation at The Surgical Clinic to meet with one of our board-certified surgeons who specialize in diagnosing and treating patients with cancer.